-And I'm like, hmmm.... the person who really like inspired me to get Amrit, I had this moment, it was five years after I had taken Amrit and I was talking to her and she legit said you will marry somebody. she cannot marry somebody who's not jaat. and this person was from like I think four or five years when she was that young and I remember something in my head, you know.
+And I'm like, hmmm.
+The person who really like inspired me to get Amrit- I had this moment, it was five years after I had taken Amrit and I was talking to her and she legit said, "You will marry somebody.
+She cannot marry somebody who's not a Jatt."
+And this person was Amrit-shak from like I think four or five years, when she was that young and I remember [jumbled] something in my head, you know.
 So yeah, I think the mainstream community, it's all about looking Sikh rather than practicing Sikhi, you know.
 And it's hard because you'll feel disconnected.
-And you come to fight for them, especially when farmers protests happen.
-I remember like a lot of us in the US were, you know, posting like trying to like just spread the word and there was this one video of the who was trying to explain a situation and you feel the pain but he uses a transphobic slur in it and I remember feeling like oh my god I'm fighting for these people and they don't see us.
+And you come to fight for them, especially when farmers' protests happen.
+I remember like a lot of us in the U.S. were, you know, posting like trying to like just spread the word and there was this one video of this Babu [uncle] who was trying to explain a situation and you feel the pain, but he uses a transphobic slur in it and I remember feeling like, "Oh my god, I'm fighting for these people and they don't see us."
 But I would rather take that pain than try to fit into these circles and hurt myself more.

-Yeah, yeah, Yeah, and you also talk about how like by extension what and how you not only belong then into a community, but also then what your activism is, how it's shaped by these sorts of conversations and stuff.
-Yeah.
-So what influences your relationship to Sikhi?
+Yeah, yeah.
+Yeah, and you also talk about how like by extension what and how you not only belong then into a community, but also then what your activism is, how it's shaped by these sorts of conversations and stuff.